-The Wellness Center (2010), located on the southwestern corner of the Sports and Fitness Center, is a 6,250-square-foot facility designed to meet the wellness needs of the campus.
-The single-story facility will provide space for dance, aerobics, weight training and general wellness-related activities.
+The Wellness Center, located on the southwestern corner of the Sports and Fitness Center, is a 6,250-square-foot facility designed to meet the wellness needs of the campus.
+The single-story facility provides space for dance, aerobics, weight training and general wellness-related activities.